rlberry-py/rlberry/docs/basics/userguide/export_training_data.md

 ![image](read_writer_example.png)

-In this previous example, {mod}`rlberry.manager.read_writer_data` had an [ExperimentManager](rlberry.manager.ExperimentManager) as `data_source`, but it can also be a list of ExperimentManager (if you need data on more than one experimentManager), or a path(String) to a directory that contain pickle files of an [ExperimentManager](rlberry.manager.ExperimentManager).
+In this previous example, {mod}`rlberry.manager.read_writer_data` had an [ExperimentManager](rlberry.manager.ExperimentManager) as `data_source`, but it can also be a list of ExperimentManager (if you need data on more than one experimentManager), or a path(String) to a directory containing pickle files of an [ExperimentManager](rlberry.manager.ExperimentManager).